How Long Can I Stay on My Parents’ Insurance

 Health insurance through the ACA marketplace

-In 2010, the Affordable Care Act (ACA) was passed, which led to the foundation of the health insurance marketplace, where families are allowed to get health insurance plans.
-From this marketplace, you can qualify for premium tax credits, and you can also receive subsidies for your costs if you earn below 400% of the federal poverty level.
+In 2010, the Affordable Care Act (ACA) was passed, and it led to the foundation of the health insurance marketplace where families are allowed to get health insurance plans.
+From this marketplace, you can qualify for premium tax credits, and you can also subsidize your cost if you earn below 400% of the federal poverty level.
 This makes insurance affordable for young adults.

-This insurance can give you temporary coverage for a transitional period.
-In cases where you turn 26 and lose coverage under your parent’s insurance or you will be starting a full-time job with insurance benefits, Short-term health insurance is a cheap option for people who have few health care needs.
-Unfortunately, there are downsides like that already existing conditions are not covered, and there are usually high deductibles.
+This insurance can get you temporary coverage for a transitional period.
+In cases where you turn 26 and lose coverage under your parent’s insurance or you will be starting a full-time job with insurance benefits.

 From these options and the rest, you can select the one that works best for you.